 When it comes to social media, your follower count often means everything.
-You can use social platforms without a following, but at a certain point, it starts to feel like you’re yelling into the wind.
+You can use social platforms without a following, but at a certain point, it starts to feel like you’re yelling into the void.
 Whether it’s your friends list on Facebook, your followers on Twitter, or the friends you add through Instagram, the value of social media comes not just from who you follow, but from the people who follow you back.
-Creating content, whether it’s photos, videos, or posts, that gets you noticed online can be an incredibly fulfilling quest, but it also takes a lot of hard work, talent, and sometimes some pure luck to make it big on any social media platform.
-Having a previously-established audience can help—it’s why almost every top Instagram account is owned by a celebrity, not some random photographer who puts out good work—but in general, you can reach some modest level of success if you try your hand hard enough.
+Creating content, whether it’s photos, videos, or posts, that gets you noticed online can be an incredibly fulfilling quest, but it also takes a lot of hard work, talent, and some pure luck to make it big on any social media platform.
+Having a previously established audience can help—it’s why almost every top Instagram account is owned by a celebrity, not some random photographer who puts out good work—but in general, you can reach some modest level of success if you try your hand hard enough.

 Thanks to the nature and the young age of TikTok, it’s possible to gain a large following of fans and followers on the site as long as you’re willing to put in some work along the way.
 Like many things in life, creating excellent, popular videos on TikTok is something that is easy to start, but difficult to master.
 Looking through the site’s most popular videos at any given time may give you the impression that mastering TikTok is impossible, but never fear: we’re here to help.
 We’ve come up with the definitive list of ways to master your fan count on TikTok, racking up the highest numbers possible while simultaneously expanding your talent, skill, and scope for your videos.
 If you’re ready to enter the big leagues on TikTok, you’ve come to the right place.
 Let’s jump in.

 Learn the App—and Learn the Techniques